Setun: Critics

-Ternary compared to binary
+Compared to binary computers

-Balanced ternary systems and ternary computers are not unprecedented in history.
-Thomas Fowler built a mechanical computer in 1840 using balanced ternary system.
-The balanced ternary representation of numbers and its related arithmetics was applied in number theory back to Leonhard Euler and was briefly discussed by Claude Shannon in his paper a symmetric notation of numbers published in 1950.

 Despite the ternary design never becoming massively produced, there have been discussions on the advantages of the ternary system over the binary system, and great interest was present on the ternary and more generally on the multi-valued logic systems in the academy.

-Advantages

-Brusentsov found the ternary number system superior to the binary number system: it allowed him to create very simple and reliable elements, and he needed seven times fewer elements than the Gutenmakher's computers.
-The power source requirements were also significantly reduced because a smaller amount of magnetic rods and diodes was used.
+Brusentsov found the ternary number system superior to the binary number system: it allowed him to create very simple and reliable elements, and he needed only one seventh as many elements as Gutenmakher's computers.
+The power source requirements were also significantly reduced because fewer magnetic rods and diodes were used.
 He also found the natural number-coding system used in the ternary system superior over the direct, reciprocal and supplementary number coding used in the binary system.
-He maintained that the ternary system is superior to binary in most aspects and published several papers advocating the ternary system from 1985 to 2014.
+He maintained that the ternary system is superior to binary in most aspects and published several papers advocating the ternary system from 1985 until his death in 2014.

-The symmetric nature of balanced ternary logic allows for natural representation of negative numbers.